markhgbrewster/webscraper/README.md

 webscraper
 ==========

-This is a very basic Web scraper
+This is a basic Webscraper I've build for fun.